 Exhibits

 Explore the past, present, and future of public transit—in person and online.
 From vintage subway cars to timely art exhibitions, the New York Transit Museum offers experiences for every kind of transit enthusiast.
 Can’t make it to Brooklyn or Grand Central?
-Click here to view our online exhibits.
+View our online exhibits here.

 Exhibits On View at the Grand Central Gallery

 Our Grand Central Gallery & Store is located just off the Main Concourse in the Shuttle Passage, adjacent to the Station Masters’ Office.
-Click here for more information on hours, admission, and directions.
+For more information on hours, admission, and directions, head to our Plan Your Visit page.

 Exhibits On View at the Transit Museum in Brooklyn